 - Cheesecake: Reduce oven temperature to 250°F.

 - To prep your water bath, place a large pan filled with 1/2- inch water into the oven while you prepare the filling.
 You can skip this step by filling the pan with boiling water.

 - In a medium bowl whisk together the 2 eggs, 3 yolks, vanilla, and heavy cream until combined.
 Set aside.

-- In the bowl of your stand mixer fitted with the paddle attachment mix the sour cream and sugar together until just combined.
-Add in the cream cheese and mix on low for 30 seconds, scraping the sides of the bowl as necessary.
+- In the bowl of your stand mixer fitted with the paddle attachment mix the cream cheese and sugar together until just combined.
+Add in the sour cream and mix on low for 30 seconds, scraping the sides of the bowl as necessary.